aborowska/aborowska.github.io/_projects/9_project.markdown

 ----

-### Conference papers - published at ICSTA 2019

 #### Massive Dimensionality Reduction for the Left Ventricular Mesh

+Conference papers - published in Proceedings of the International Conference on Statistics: Theory and Applications 2019

-> How to reduce the dimension (17k!) of the LV mesh?
+> How to reduce the dimension (17k) of the LV mesh?
 With PCA, auto encoders or with a parametric model?

 <i class="fa fa-sticky-note" aria-hidden="true"></i> <a href="javascript:showhide('dimred')">_Abstract_</a>
 <div id="dimred" style="display:none;">